-Dear Mr. Chairman:
+Dear M. chaiman:

 This is in response to NTSB Safety Recommendations A-82-24 and A-82-25 issued by the Board on March 5, 1982.
 These recommendations resulted from the Board's investigation of an accident involving a McDonnell Douglas DC-9-80, N980DC, at Edwards Air Force Base, California, on May 2, 1980.
 The accident occurred during a landing in which the flightcrew was using procedures established for the official certification test to determine the horizontal distance required to land and bring the airplane to a full stop as required by 14 CFR 25.125.
 The airplane touched down about 2,298 feet beyond the runway threshold.
-The descent rate at touchdown exceeded the structural limits of the airplane; the empennage separated and fell to the runway.
-The airplane came to rest about 5,634 feet beyond the landing threshold.
+The descent rate at touchdown exceeded the structural limits of the airplane; the expenses separated and fell to the runway.
+The airplane came to rest about 5,634 feet beyond the Landarg threshold.

 A-82-24.
-Revise the procedures which are currently being used to demonstrate minimum landing distances for compliance with 14 CFR 25.125 for certification af transport category airplanes to: (a) provide a higher margin of safety during certification and (b) establish landing distances which are more representative of those encountered when an airplane is operated during sir carrier service.
+Revise the procedures which are currently being used to demonstrate minimum landing distances for compliance with 14 CFR 25.125 for certification of transport category airplanes to: (a) provide a higher margin of safety during certification and (b) establish landing distances which are more representative at these encountered when an airplane is operated during air carrier service.

-The Federal Aviation Administration's (FAA) Transport FAA Comment.
-'Airplane Directorate has been reviewing all policies related with the air phase of landing distances.
-An FAA proposal to revise the method by which the air phase of the landing distance is determined is being prepared and should be circulated for comment soon.
+EA Comment.
+The Federal Aviation Administration's (FAA) Transport Airplane Directorate has been reviewing all policies related with the air phase of landing distances.
+An EAA proposal to revise the method by which the air phase of the lending distance is determined is being prepared and should be circulated for comment soon.
 The essential points of this are:

-(a) The air phase af the landing distance would be determined by calculation or demonstration with rational constraints on the approach path and rate of descent at touchdown.
+(a) The air phase of the landing distance would be determined by calculation or demonstration with rational constraints on the approach path and rate Of descent at touchdown.
 At the present time the precise value for these parameters has not been established.
-However, the demonstration proposed will result in a rational approach and landing which would result in a higher margin of safety during the air phase of landing distance certification testing.
+However, the demonstration proposed will result in a rational approach and Landing which would result in a higher mergin of safety during the air phase of lending distance certification testing.